VisiumCH/AMLD-2021-Graphs/README.md

 ## Requirements
-For users outside the workshop who would like to experiment more with the repo, here are the installation steps:
+For users outside the workshop who would like to experiment more with the repo outside of colab, here are the installation steps:

 Create a virtual environnement and install the dependencies: